Danziger/CarND-T1-P3-Behavioral-Cloning/WRITEUP.md

 I recorded.
 Therefore, augmenting it won't help to generate a better model, as the original data used to create the augmented one is already "corrupted" or just wrong.

-# Shit in, shit out
+# TODO: Shit in, shit out

+# TODO model-ok info?